zmitchell/tinkering.xyz/content/optimization-story.md

 - Repeat
 - Publish your module with `maturin publish`

-There was some trial and error around converting between Rust types and Python types, and I still don't have a good mental model for how the interop works.

 I also decided to interface with LAPACK directly via the [lapack](https://github.com/blas-lapack-rs/blas-lapack-rs.github.io/wiki) crate.
-I have one use of `unsafe` in my crate and it's the call to `sgeev`.
+I have one use of `unsafe` in my crate and it's the call to `dgeev`.
 I'm ok with that.

 The Rust code is a pretty direct translation from the Python code.
-I had an inkling from the beginning that I would need to write the number crunching code in Rust, but the algorithmic optimizations were easier to implement in Python first.
+I had an inkling from the beginning that I would need to write the number crunching code in Rust, but it was easier to explore optimizations in Python first.
 The only real deviations are the use of all the nice iterators that Rust provides, especially the `Zip` iterator that ndarray provides for iterating over multiple arrays in lock-step.
 Here's `Zip` in action:
 ```rust
 pub fn compute_stick_spectra(
     hams: ArrayView3<f64>,